 Could Eileen get her money back by going through the criminal process?

-If Jason were charged and convicted of theft, Eileen could ask the court at the time of sentencing for an order of restitution, that is, compensation.
+If Jason were charged and convicted of theft, Eileen could ask the court at the time of sentencing for an order of restitution (compensation).
 There are several other ways that Eileen can attempt to recover compensation for the stolen money.
 For more information on compensation options, see Civil Court and Compensation.

 Tom’s Story – Psychological and Emotional Abuse

 Tom has moved in with his daughter and her family.
 Things have not gone smoothly.
 His son-in-law calls Tom stupid and lazy and threatens to get rid of him and take his money unless he shuts up.
-Tom does not feel safe around his son-in-law and he is afraid that he will lose his money.
+Tom does not feel safe around his son-in-law.
+He is afraid the son-in-law will take his money.

 Is Tom being abused by his son-in-law?